 Phase I of the Rehabilitation of Constitution Gardens

-The Lockkeeper's House — the oldest structure on the Natinoal Mall — will be relocated and restored with a new visitor-friendly entrance, surrounding outdoor plaza and interior digital education displays.
+The Lockkeeper's House — the oldest structure on the National Mall — has been relocated as part of a major restoration project that will transform the site with a new visitor-friendly entrance, surrounding outdoor plaza and educational displays.

-Untouched for nearly 40 years, the 180-year old structure will soon welcome visitors from around the world to the National Mall.
+Untouched for more than 40 years, the 180-year old structure will soon welcome visitors from around the world to the National Mall.

-The Lockkeeper's House is a gateway between the city to the north and landscapes of the National Mall to the south, east and west, making it the ideal venue to showcase the story of the development and construction of the National Mall.
+The Lockkeeper's House is a gateway between the city to the north and landscapes of the National Mall to the south, east and west, making it the ideal venue to showcase the story of commerce, development and sustainability on the National Mall.

-Check back in for more information from the next phase of the project where we will lay the foundation for the new location of the Lockkeeper's House.
+Check back in for more information from the next phase of the project where we will share a look at plantings for the surrounding landscape and an update on the educational displays.

 Support This Project